hyperledger-archives/iroha-api/source/includes/_queries.md

 ### Purpose

-To get available permissions per role in the system, user can send `GetRolePermissions` query to Iroha network.
+To get available permissions per role in the system, a user can send `GetRolePermissions` query to Iroha network.

-Given this Query, in successful case Iroha returns `RolePermissionsResponse` containing array of permissions related to the role.
+Given this Query, in successful case, Iroha returns `RolePermissionsResponse` containing an array of permissions related to the role.

 ### Structure